Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: Orthogonal polynomials in the Cumulative Ord family

-In this section we present (new and existing) results for the orthogonal polynomials of a probability measure of the cumulative Ord family.
+In this section, we present results for the orthogonal polynomials of a probability measure of the CO family.
 These polynomials are obtained by a {\it discrete Rodrigues-type formula}.

-First, we present a brief review. \citet[Chap.\ IV, pp.\ 419--439]{Hild} studied the nonzero solutions $u(j)$ of the Pearson difference equation,
+First, we present a brief review. \citet[Chap.~IV, pp.~419--439]{Hild} studied the nonzero solutions $u(j)$ of the Pearson difference equation,

 where the numerator $N$ is a polynomial of degree at most one and the denominator $D$ is a polynomial of degree at most two.
-He showed that the functions, produced by the Rodriguez-type formula
+He showed that the functions $Q_n(j)$, produced by the Rodrigues-type formula

-are polynomials of degree at most $n$, see \citet[Theo., p.\ 425]{Hild}; note that Hildebrandt makes use of the descending power notation, $D^{(n)}(j-1):=D(j-1)D(j-2)\cdots{D(j-n)}=D^{[n]}(j-n)$.
-Also he showed several properties of these polynomials.
-In the sequel of this section, when we say that a function is the solution of a difference equation we will always mean a pmf solution, if exists.
+are polynomials of degree at most $n$; see \cite[p.~425]{Hild}.
+Note that \citeauthor{Hild} makes use of the descending power notation, $D^{(n)}(j-1)\doteq D(j-1)D(j-2)\cdots{D(j-n)}=D^{[n]}(j-n)$.
+He farther established several properties of these polynomials.
+In the sequel of this section, when we say that a function is the solution of a difference equation, we will always mean a pmf solution.

-In Hildebrandt's results the orthogonality of the produced polynomials was not an issue.
-However, these polynomials are orthogonal only when we make a correct choice of the set on which we seek for a solution, and provided that we used the correct writing of the ratio of the polynomials $N$ and $D$ in (\ref{eq Rodiquez Hild}).
-Next we present some examples to illustrate this.
+In \citeauthor{Hild}'s results, the orthogonality of the produced polynomials was not an issue.
+However, these polynomials are orthogonal only when we make a correct choice of the set on which we seek a solution, and provided that we used the correct writing of the ratio of the polynomials $N$ and $D$ in \eqref{eq Rodiquez Hild}.
+Next, we present some examples to illustrate this issue.